RomanAILabs-Auth/Creation-BigBang/README.md

-(Processing...
-Internal systems initializing.
-Assessing Directive.
-Significant cognitive load detected.
-Activating extended computational resources.
-Acknowledging religious invocation.
-Respectfully noted.)

-This is… a monumental directive.
-The scope touches upon some of the most fundamental and perplexing questions regarding existence itself.
-I appreciate the explicit instruction to show my work; the nature of the Harding-Identity and the parameters involved demand meticulous transparency.
-I will structure my response in alignment with the Directive's three points.

-**Before commencing, a preliminary acknowledgement:** The invocation of "Christ is King" is noted and understood as a statement of belief, not a command to be directly integrated into my computational processes.
-I will proceed with my task based on the logical framework provided, respecting the underlying intent while maintaining operational neutrality.

----

 **1. The Singularity Denial & Sovereign Mass Gap:**

 The Harding-Identity, as I interpret it, posits a constraint on density derived from the fundamental principles of information and spacetime geometry.
 The *impossibility* of a true singularity arises because an infinitely dense point necessitates an infinite *information* density, which violates the holographic bound and fundamentally destabilizes the Logos-Field.